The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 2. Wolf

 The wolf is that which comes to kill and destroy.
-It will attack our health, finances, families, work, and our minds.
-In Christ, any and every wolf is defeated.
-Through his laying down his life, anything coming against me must get passed him.
+It will attack our health, finances, families, work, and minds.
+In Christ, we can defeat all wolves.
+Anything coming against me must get past him through his laying down his life.
 No matter what your wolf is, it is defeated because Jesus is the good shepherd.
-If we apply his teachings and walk in them, they will absolutely stand between the attacking wolf and you and me.
+If we apply his teachings and walk in them, they will stand between the attacking wolf and you and me.

 The Good Shepherd

-The good news and glad tidings are through Jesus anyone can experience abundant life.
+The good news and glad tidings are that through Jesus, anyone can experience abundant life.
 It matters not what dark and horrible existence one has experienced.
 Jesus came to give life.
-All one must do is come to him.
-Receive him as Lord and Savior and then apply his teachings and ways to life.
-When this is accomplished, life, and that more abundantly is guaranteed.
+All one must do is go to him, receive him as Lord and Savior, and then apply his teachings and ways to life.
+Life, and that more abundantly, is guaranteed when we accomplish this.

-Too often we hear about all we will get when we die.
-We hear of mansions and streets of gold and no more tears and no more dying.
-One day this may be relevant to me, but today I need abundant life and not abundant death.
+Too often, we hear about all we will get when we die.
+We hear of mansions and streets of gold and no more tears or dying.
+These may be relevant to me one day, but today, I need abundant life and not abundant death.

 IV.
 I am the good shepherd (pastor)

 Pastor The Lord said I am the good shepherd.
-The word translated good shepherd is the Greek word poimen {poy-mane’} and is Strong’s number 4166.
-It is exactly the same Greek word translated as pastors in Ephesians 4:11.
+The word translated good shepherd is the Greek word poimen {poy-mane’}.
+It is precisely the same Greek word translated as pastors in Ephesians 4:11.
 Jesus is the good pastor.

 A. HIRELING